chrisquince/Ebame5/StrainResolution.md

 done < Split/Comp50.txt
 ```

-The first step in pre-processing for DESMAN would be to split up the bam files by each cluster in turn:
+The first step in pre-processing for DESMAN is to split up the bam files by each cluster in turn:

 ```
 cd Annotate